 Indeed, even Amazon seems to be trying to make the case for physical retailers.
-Its recent acquisition of Whole Foods for almost US$14 billion, in addition to the several brick-and-mortar bookshops it has already opened in the US, give away the impression that the company believes a successful strategy includes a combination of online and offline.
+Its recent acquisition of Whole Foods for almost US$14 billion, in addition to the several brick-and-mortar bookshops it has already opened in the US, give away the impression that the company believes a successful strategy for the future includes a combination of online and offline.
 To maintain a sustainable competitive advantage, one of those streams alone might not be enough.

 Physical retail shops allow customers and consumers to go through entirely different experiences, still unavailable online.
 Factors like the smells, sounds, and human interaction that can be found at a store are hard to replace and will likely be a driving factor for brick-and-mortar survival.
 It is estimated that in 2020, in the US, more than 80% of retail sales will still happen within physical stores.

 Online-shopping is rising.

 But there’s no getting around that online is rising.
 And by online we don’t mean only digital clicks to purchase products or services.